Olkoa/ArchivingEmail/app/README.md

-# Okloa: Email Archive Analytics Platform
+# Olkoa: Email Archive Analytics Platform

 On local for host dev **without any REAL data** from mails